-Peugeot 508 SW Hybrid running costs
+Peugeot 508 SW Hybrid costs, insurance, warranty & tax

 The 508 Hybrid's road tax and company-car BiK rates will be very attractive to some customers, while Peugeot’s warranty is better than many